mloche/magento_py/README.md

  - www: provides values to modify permission on the www_path to www_user
  - database: Values for the DB manipulation
    1. database: values required to connect to the database or check if existing
-   2. query: querys that will create db, user and grant privilegies
+   2. query: queries that will create db, user and grant privileges
  - packages: list of the apt packages needed
  - commands: list of the executed commands for each part
  - files: list of the files and modification done